|I'm a real squadron too, I swear it!|

 One thing that YT-1300s do well is to protect and escort B wings.
 With the same speed as B wings, you never need to worry about one of them outstripping the other.
 With 3 blue dice like B wings, you can move in your B wings and the YT-1300s to overwhelm enemy squadrons on one turn and then bomb ships the next.
 Again, with 7 health, they protect B wings super well and ensure that the B wings will get to go on and do their job as a bomber (that's why you brought them, right?)

 Otherwise, the YT-1300 is rather straightforward in its job.
 Get engaged and lock down as many enemy squadrons as you can, preventing them from engaging your bombers.
 If you can overcome the speed deficit (you're part of the Rebellion, we have speed boosts for days!), you've got a very capable Fighter.
-Just realize that overcoming that speed boost requires some effort.
+Just realize that overcoming that speed boost requires some additional cards - see the B-wing article for further discussions on mitigating those speed issues.

 |Because I was writing this on Valentine's Day: I know.|